dmitrvk/smth/README.md

 ```

 If you got an error with missing `sane/sane.h`,
-make sure you have *sane* installed in your system.
+make sure you have *sane* installed.
 For Debian-based distributions, you may need to install `libsane-dev` package.

 ## Usage